top of page

 LANDSCAPE ARCHITECTURE IS A FORM OF ACTIVISM!

-Graduate Architect from the National Technical University of Athens, Vasilis is mainly focused on Urban and Regional Planning, leading him to further exploration on the field through his Master Degree on Urbanism Studies by KTH Royal Institute of Technology Stockholm.
-He has been working as an urban planner, landscape architect and BIM expert for international architectural studios in Stockholm, since 2016.
+Graduate Architect (NTUA) Vasilis is mainly focused on Urban and Regional Planning, leading him to further exploration on the field through his Master Degree on Urbanism Studies by KTH Royal Institute of Technology, Stockholm.
+He has been working as an urban planner, landscape architect and BIM coordinator for international architectural studios (Arkitema, C.F.
+Møller Architects) in Stockholm, since 2016.

 THE TEAM